- Check with your physician

 - All Riders must have reached their $2,500 (6-Day Riders) or $650 (1-Day Riders) fundraising minimum by June 30, 2016.

-Each rider must meet the fundraising minimum of $2,500 by June 30, 2014.
+Each rider must meet the fundraising minimum by June 30, 2016.
 Riders who do not achieve the minimum have the option to pay the remainder of their balance on credit card or by cash, certified cheque or money order.
 Please note that the Friends For Life Bike Rally does not transfer donations between Riders or Crew Members.

-We encourage you to shoot for the sky and set your own personal fundraising goal. the average amount raised per rider last year was almost $3,000, many riders approached the $5,000 mark and 50 riders (the most ever) shot past the $6,000 threshold!
+We encourage you to shoot for the sky and set your own personal fundraising goal. the average amount raised per 6-Day Rider last year was $3,500, many Riders approached the $5,000 mark and more than 60 Riders (the most ever) shot past the $6,000 threshold!

 Browse the Fundraising section for ideas, pledge forms and more.

 Sharing public roadways is not a right – it’s a privilege.
 By law, bicycles are classified as vehicles and as such are subject to the same laws.
 Careless cycling not only creates a bad impression of cyclists in general, it leaves spectators with a negative impression of the Friends For Life Bike Rally.

 - Helmets are mandatory on the Bike Rally.